All-sky limits on Sterile Neutrino Galactic Dark Matter obtained with SRG/ART-XC after two years of operations

 would average out the cosmic ray background in each energy bin to $D_i\approx 0$, while the expected signal from dark matter decay, being anisotropic over the sky, would show up in the energy bins around energy $m_s/2$.

 The differential count numbers $D_i$, obtained for regions I and II, are presented in Fig.\,\ref{fig:residuals}.
 Introducing for the residual counts in each energy bin an error of

 due to pure statistical independent fluctuations of the events in the first and second regions, we fit these residuals by constant.
-In each energy bin it equals, see red line in Fig.\,\ref{fig:residuals},
+In each energy bin it equals (see red line in Fig.\,\ref{fig:residuals})

 and gives a fit with $\chi^2/d.o.f.=0.91$, which is acceptable.
-No any bin deviates for more than $2\sigma$, also as expected for completely similar spectra in both two regions in the sky.
-The subtraction of this constant background from the data does not affect our chances in searches for the decaying dark matter, since its signature is a peak, that is a feature concentrated at a particular energy.
+Now no bin deviates for more than $2\sigma$, as expected for completely similar spectra in both two regions in the sky.
+The subtraction of this constant background from the data does not noticeably affect our chances in searches for the decaying dark matter, since its signature is a peak, i.e., a feature concentrated at a particular energy.
+We checked that changing the $B$ constant by $\pm1\sigma$ leads to ${\sim}20\%$ change in the resulting upper limits, which is significantly less than statistical fluctuations in real data (see Fig.\ref{fig:results}).

-{\it 3.} The differential flux from decaying dark matter in a given direction is determined by its column density $dJ=d\Omega\int\!\text{d} l\, \rho_{DM}(\vec l)$ along the line of sight.
+{\it 3.
+Data analysis.} The differential flux from decaying dark matter in a given direction is determined by its column density $dJ=d\Omega\int\!\text{d} l\, \rho_{DM}(\vec l)$ along the line of sight.
 Hence the signal flux expected from the central part of the MW equals